Patrick Wymark & Peter Dews: THEY HANGED MY SAINTLY BILLY & THE CRUEL NECESSITY

 Friday 4 May 1962 THEY HANGED MY SAINTLY BILLY Directed by Peter Dews.

 Patrick Wymark starred as the 'Prince of Poisoners', William Palmer in Rosemary Hill's adaptation of the novel by Robert Graves.
-Rugely doctor William Palmer was hanged in 1856 for the murder of John Parsons Cook and accused of poisoning 14 people including his wife and children.
+Rugely surgeon William Palmer was hanged in 1856 for the murder of John Parsons Cook.
+He was accused of poisoning 14 people including his wife and children.
+A gambler with many debts, Palmer had the unfortunate habit of taking out life insurance policies on his patients, setting off against the risk of them dying with unpaid bills.
 Graves novel was written from the view that Palmer was the victim of an aggressive press campaign, naming him as a murderer before his trial.
-While he was a thief, a forger, a 'horse-nobbler' and philanderer, Palmer was not necessarily a murderer.
+While he was a thief, a forger, a 'horse-nobbler' and philanderer, Graves believed Palmer was not necessarily a murderer.

-The 90 minute play featured Joan Wenham (An Inspector Calls) as Annie Brookes, an heiress who married Doctor Palmer in 1847 and died in 1854, after he had paid just one premium on a life insurance policy (her death was ascribed to cholera, a common if misunderstood cause of death at the time).
-Mary Yeomans (later Louise, the duplicitous love of Adam Adamant ) played Jane Widnall a blackmailing former love of Palmers, who tried to extort money out of him for a non-existent abortion and (Graves imagines) reappears after the death of Palmer's wife.
+Made at the BBC's Midland studios, the former Delica cinema in Gosta Green, the ambitious production had 22 sets and a cast of 39.
+Reviewing the play, the Birmingham Daily Post praised Dews, "wonderful certainty" with which he moved the camera among the large number of sets and performers.
+The 90 minute play featured Mary Yeomans (later Louise, the duplicitous love of Adam Adamant ) as Jane Widnall, the girl who triggered the teenage Palmer's criminal career by claiming she was pregnant and needed an abortion.
+Palmer responded by stealing the money from his employer, only for Widnall to make off with the money.
+After the theft was discovered, Palmer's mother reimbursed the employer and arranged for Palmer to train as a surgeon, beginning a pattern of appeasement.
+Graves imagines that Widnall reappears after the death of Palmer's wife, to provide further temptation.
+Joan Wenham (An Inspector Calls) played the tragic Annie Brookes.
+An heiress who married Doctor Palmer in 1847, she came from a family with a history of suicide.
+Annie died in 1854, after Palmer had paid just one premium on a life insurance policy (her death was ascribed to cholera, a common if misunderstood cause of death at the time).
+Rowena Cooper played Eliza Tharme, Palmer's housemaid, who added to his financial pressures by replacing her late mistress in his bed and then giving birth to his son.
 Jerome Willis (who would later appear as Arthur Sugden's brother in The Plane Makers episode No Mans Land ) played the dissolute John Parsons Cook, a fellow horseracing enthusiast steadily gambling away his inheritance.
 The play also featured Douglas Muir (later Tom Bancroft in The Plane Makers) as Sir Benjamin Brodie, President of the Royal College of Surgeons, who gave expert evidence about the difference between strychnine poisoning and tetanus.

 You can read more about William Palmer at this website http://staffscc.net/wppalmer/